Man found dead two days after Washington Park fire

 City inspectors routinely check properties after a fire to determine if it can be saved.
 Simon said that after inspection, “It appears that we are moving forward with an emergency demolition.”

+On Wednesday, Langford said the fire department was able to determine that “a human act” started the fire, but investigators were unable to determine if the fire was accidental or intentional.
+Langford said the investigation was turned over to the Chicago Police Department’s Bomb and Arson Unit for further investigation.

-The Red Cross and Illinois Department of Human Services supplied food and shelter to the displaced residents.
+The Red Cross and Illinois Department of Human Services supplied food and shelter to the displaced residents after the fire.

-The Red Cross will provide the individuals and families with ongoing shelter “until they are able to move somewhere else or back into their homes,” Moretti said.
+The Red Cross will also provide the individuals and families with ongoing shelter “until they are able to move somewhere else or back into their homes,” Moretti said.